uname -r

 list disks with lsblk

-lsblk -f #list device details like uuid
+lsblk -f #list filesystem details

 sudo lshw -class disk